niwinz/niwibe-site/content/blog/2015-03-09-expression-problem.md

 }
 ```

 But it is not an option because we need modify the source code of third party library.
+Obviously
+we can create a subclass that extends the library types and implement the desired interface, but
+this not solves that the library stills returning own types and not your subtypes.

 ### Multiple inheritance ###